Adastwascht/DAS-120-Prtj/README.md

 # Data Collection and Resources

 Primary indicators:
-- Yearly number of forest fires by country (Gathered from European Forest Fire Information System(EFFIS))
+- Yearly number of forest fires by country (Gathered from European Forest Fire Information System(EFFIS)) (Bottom of the page: https://forest-fire.emergency.copernicus.eu/applications/data-and-services)
-- Yearly total burnt area by country (Gathered from EFFIS)
+- Yearly total burnt area by country (Gathered from EFFIS) (Bottom of the page: https://forest-fire.emergency.copernicus.eu/applications/data-and-services)

 Researched data for weather:
 - Temperatures (Gathered from ERA5)